SAB3R: Semantic-Augmented Backbone in 3D Reconstruction

 Sparse View Performance Comparison

 This section presents the performance comparison of different methods across sparse view configurations (2, 3, and 4 views).
-Metrics include mean Intersection over Union (mIoU), Accuracy, Mean Completeness (Comp.), Median Completeness, and Inference Time.
-Inference time includes both reconstruction and CLIP feature extraction.
+Metrics include mean Intersection over Union (mIoU), Accuracy, Mean Completeness (mComp.), and Median Completeness (mdComp.).
+Params and FLOPs refer to the number of parameters and computational cost per frame.
 Our method, SAB3R, consistently outperforms the baseline across all configurations, demonstrating its robustness and efficiency in integrating semantic and geometric understanding.

-Model Sparse View = 2 Sparse View = 3 Sparse View = 4
+Model Params FLOPs Sparse View = 2 Sparse View = 3 Sparse View = 4

 3D Point Cloud Visualization